MueR/adventofcode/README.md

 Option      Default         Description
 --year      current year    Run year X.
 --day       all days        Run day X, default value is all days.
+                            Note: only days that return actual values will be displayed.
 ```